 The best way to identify these pain points is to talk to your sales and customer success teams.
 They know best what problems are brought up on sales calls, which parts of your solution clients get excited about, which solutions close the sale, etc.

-Once you have a good understanding of what your target audience’s pain points are, you can then find keywords that indicate the searcher has those pain points and is ready to invest in a solution to solve them.
+Once you have a good understanding of what your target audience’s pain points are, you can use keyword research tools like Ahrefs or Semrush to find keywords that indicate the searcher has those pain points and is ready to invest in a solution to solve them.
 These keywords, as we explained above, have buying intent and therefore will convert at a decent rate.

-As a result, we’ve found that the pain points and thus buying intent of the searcher is more important than whether they fall into one of your buyer personas.
+As a result, we’ve found that the pain points and thus buying intent of the searcher are more important than whether they fall into one of your buyer personas.
+This is what actually separates an SEO strategy that generates quality leads from one that just focuses on traffic.

 In other words, for organic lead generation — since pretty much everything starts from a Google search — what the person is looking for is a better way to segment your audience than who the person is.
 Who cares if they have a certain job title?
 If they’re not in the market for your product, it doesn’t matter.